Home » General Knowledge » International Yoga Day

 International Yoga Day FAQs

-The theme of International Yoga Day 2023 is “Humanity.
+The theme of International Yoga Day 202r4 is Yoga for Self and Society.

 Why is yoga day on 21st June?